InserirAquiNome/crypto/PGP.md

       `$ gpg --sign-key 36C2E964`

 6. Now you can verify the signature of the file you downloaded.
-With TrueCrypt and it’s installer, this command was:
+With bitcoin-client  and it’s installer, this command was:

    `$ gpg --verify SHA256SUMS.asc`